hgot07/VenueInfoHandler/OS-status.md

 - Android 10 and older: No support.
 (Vendor-specific CP only)

 ## iOS/iPadOS
-- iOS/iPadOS 17: Capport API (RFC 8908) is supported.
+- iOS/iPadOS 16, 17: Capport API (RFC 8908) is supported.
 - iOS/iPadOS 17: When CP is enabled, popup window appears.
-However, when CP is disabled, there is no notification.
+When CP is disabled, there is no notification.
 "Open Portal Page" link appears in the Wi-Fi setting menu.
+- iOS/iPadOS 16: When CP is enabled, popup window appears.
+When CP is disabled, there is no notification nor Venue Info display.

-- iOS/iPadOS 16 and older: No support.
+- iOS/iPadOS 15 and older: No support.
 (Vendor-specific CP only)

 ## macOS
 - macOS 13 (Ventura) and newer: Capport API (RFC 8908) is supported.